RishikaAgarwal2025/Business-Analysis-Portfolio/README.md

 You can see more information in my [**CV**](https://github.com/RishikaAgarwal2025/Business-Analysis-Portfolio/blob/main/Rishika_Agarwal.pdf).

-This repository was created to showcase my analytical and technical skills (Excel, Python, SQL, Power BI, R, Stata, PowerPoint, and others).
+This repository was created to showcase my analytical and technical skills (Excel, Python, SQL, Power BI, R, Stata, PowerPoint, and Tableau).
 ## Contents
 * [About me](#about-me)
 * [Portfolio Projects](#portfolio-projects)